Category

 The GPS system was developed by the United States Department of Defense (DoD) in the 1970s, and was originally intended for military use.
 However, the system was made available to civilian users in the 1980s.
 Today, GPS is used by a wide variety of people and organizations, including individuals, businesses, and governments.
 GPS is a highly accurate and reliable navigation system, and it has become an essential tool for people and organizations around the world.
 It is used for a variety of applications, including navigation, surveying, timing, and tracking.

-What is the full form of GPS?
+What is the full form of GPS: GPS full form

 The full form of GPS is Global Positioning System.
 It is a satellite-based navigation system that provides location and time information in all weather conditions, anywhere on or near the Earth where there is an unobstructed line of sight to four or more GPS satellites.